 Above A-mei, singer and music producer

 In May 2019, Taiwan passed its same-sex marriage law, becoming the first in Asia to do so.
-On the same day, Mandopop superstar A-mei posted an image of a rainbow flag with the note on Facebook: “I cried when I saw the news...
+To celebrate, Mandopop superstar A-mei posted an image of a rainbow flag with a note on Facebook: “I cried when I saw the news...
 It's come a long way and you can finally be proud of yourselves!
 My dearest heroes, I really want to hug you one by one.
 After the rain in the morning, our rainbow is complete.”

 The Taiwanese singer has long been a supporter of the LGBTQ+ community.
 A-mei was one of the first celebrities to sign a petition for same-sex marriage in the country and also led a benefit concert for the cause.
 She has highlighted equality in many of her songs, as well, with the music video for “Love Is The Only Way” featuring a marriage ceremony between men, and “Rainbow” becoming an anthem for same-sex relationships.

-Perhaps the biggest contribution of Bretman Rock Laforga to the LGBTQI+ community is his unapologetic presentation of himself as a queer person who wears makeup and enjoys genderfluid fashion on social media (he has 18.7 million followers on Instagram, 15.4 million on TikTok, and 8.8 million on YouTube) and everywhere else.
+Perhaps the biggest contribution of Bretman Rock to the LGBTQ+ community is his unapologetic presentation of himself as a queer person who wears makeup and enjoys genderfluid fashion on social media (he has 18.8 million followers on Instagram, 16.7 million on TikTok and 8.8 million on YouTube) and everywhere else.

 Patrick Sun, founder, Sunpride Collection (Hong Kong)